HV Tech Stack Overview

 04 Auth Magic-link plugin, HOA-sites import, unit binding, multi-unit owners, staff SSO, license tiers.

-05 Operations Hosting, backup, monitoring, Gemini corrections, open decisions.
+05 Operations Hosting, backup, monitoring, open decisions.

 06 Diagrams Every Mermaid diagram, rendered as a PNG gallery with source underneath.